ajgrande924/insight-project/README.md

 ## 5.0 Future Work

+### 5.1 Remove Tiller dependency from Helm

+As of this writing, Helm 3 is currently still in beta.
+The new release of Helm removes the dependency of the server side component, Tiller, which poses a potential security vulnerability.
+By default, Tiller runs with admin priviledges to do a manual port-forward to a pod.
+To remove the dependency from Tiller with Helm 2, there is the option of using helm client side templating by generating yaml templates using helm charts and executing with kubectl.

   - [ ] move from AWS EKS to KOPS for more flexibility
   - [ ] convert deployment of instances within Kubernetes cluster to terraform
   - [ ] create one click deploy and destroy of entire infrastructure